MicrosoftDocs/msteams-docs/msteams-platform/toolkit/publish.md

 # Publish Teams apps using Teams Toolkit

-After creating the app, you can distribute your app to different scope, such as an individual, a team, or an organization.
+After creating the app, you can distribute your app to different scopes, such as an individual, a team, or an organization.
 The distribution depends on multiple factors such as needs, business and technical requirements, and your goal for the app.
 Distribution to different scope may need different review process.
-In general, the bigger the scope, the more review the app needs to go through the security and compliance concerns.
+In general, the bigger the scope, the more review the app needs to go through for security and compliance concerns.

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/publish-flow.png" alt-text="publish flow":::